 Although records of soy use in China date back to the 11th century BC, it was not until the 18th century that the plant reached Europe and the United States.
 The soybean is an incredibly versatile plant: it can be processed into a variety of products including soy milk, miso, tofu, soy flour, and soy oil.[1]

 Soy foods contain a number of phytochemicals that may have health benefits but isoflavones have garnered the most attention.
 Among the isoflavones found in soybeans, genistein is the most abundant and may have the most biological activity.[2]
 Other isoflavones found in soy include daidzein and glycitein.[3]
-Isoflavones help soybeans survive in times of stress and have antioxidant, antimicrobial, and antifungal properties.[4]

 Isoflavones are quickly taken up by the gut and can be detected in plasma as soon as 30 minutes after the consumption of soy products.
 Studies suggest that maximum levels of isoflavone plasma concentration may be achieved by 6 hours after soy product consumption.[5]
 Isoflavones are phytoestrogens (they bind to estrogen receptors) with a greater binding affinity for estrogen receptor beta than for estrogen receptor alpha.[6]

-Some studies suggest that soy may have health benefits, including decreasing risk of cardiovascular disease and cancer.
-A link between isoflavones and cancer was discovered in 1987 when it was shown that genistein inhibited a protein tyrosine kinase that is often overexpressed in cancer cells.[7]
-Subsequently, genistein was found to inhibit multiple protein tyrosine kinases relevant to cancer cell proliferation.[8]
-In addition, numerous studies have shown that prostate cancer incidence is very low in Asian countries, where diets tend to be high in soy.[9]
+A link between isoflavones and prostate cancer was first observed in epidemiological studies which demonstrated a lower risk of prostate cancer in populations consuming considerable amounts of dietary sources of soy.
+(Messina 2004 and Messina 2006).
+Subsequent studies evaluating the role of soy in experimental models further showed anticancer properties of soy, specifically relevant to prostate carcinogenesis.
+These early studies have led to a few clinical trials in humans using soy food products or supplements targeting men with varying stages of prostate cancer.
+Although these studies showed modulation of intermediate endpoint or surrogate biomarkers of prostate cancer progression, the evidence relating soy or soy products have been mxed.

 Preclinical/Animal Studies